-A big part of the reason I became involved with Gene Food was to help people understand that nutrition advice isn’t one size fits all.
+A big part of the reason I became involved with Gene Food was to help people understand that nutrition advice shouldn’t be one size fits all.

-Simply, I want to answer the question on everyone’s mind?
-Can we eat meat in moderation and be healthy?
+Simply, my goal for today’s post is to add some context to the question on everyone’s mind: can we eat meat in moderation and be healthy?

 My blog today was inspired by a Harvard study on plant based diets.

 Harvard nutrition studies

 Out of the division of gastroenterology in the Massachusetts General Hospital resides a team of Harvard scientists who believe the final consensus about plant-based diets and longevity has been established, and that the best course for longevity is a plant based diet.